genielabs/homegenie.it/source/1.4/automation/features/index.md

     <img src="images/add_feature_01.png">
 </div>

-To actually make blink all devices with the option enabled, the program will use the following code:
+To actually blink all devices with the *"Blink"* option enabled, the program will use the following code:

 ```csharp